 Over two-thirds of the women examined their own skin but less than half helped their husbands do skin-checks.
 37% of the husbands did their own skin self-exams.
 In terms of getting more men to check their own skin and perhaps enlisting the help of more women to assist their partners, there is room for improvement.

 Most people know that using sunscreen and avoiding excessive tanning in the sun or in tanning beds are all ways to decrease the risk of developing skin cancer.
 Doing your own skin checks, either alone or with a partner, is another way to be proactive about your skin’s health.

-Next time you see your partner, show your love by checking their skin.
+Next time you see your partner, show your love by checking their skin and especially take a closer look at any potential skin cancer moles on back.
 By helping to protect their skin, you may be protecting their life as well.
 While you’re checking their skin, be sure to check your own as well.

-To get started, check out our guide for using the ABCDE method to help track moles and spots.
+To get started, check out our guide for using the ABCDE method to help checking moles and marks on the skin.

 Monitor your moles for changes with Miiskin Premium